-The Southern Group of State Foresters (SGSF) is pleased to offer these comments on the current Consultation regarding the European Union (EU) Energy Taxation Directive.
+The Southern Group of State Foresters (SGSF) is pleased to offer these comments on the current Consultation on the Review of Directive 2018/2001/EU on the promotion of the use of energy from renewable sources.
 SGSF represents the interests of the state government forestry agencies from a 13-state area of the southern United States.
-A majority (roughly 60%) of the wood pellets currently supplied to the EU to help meet its renewable energy and climate goals come from our region.
-Our members, the State Foresters, are responsible for managing state and private forests as they simultaneously supply wood products and provide ecosystem services that benefit our country and the world.
+A majority (roughly 60%)1 of the wood pellets currently supplied to the EU to help meet its renewable energy and climate goals come from our region.
+Our members, the State Foresters, are responsible for managing state forests and supporting landowners with privately-owned forests as they simultaneously supply wood products and provide ecosystem services that benefit our country and the world.
 The SGSF mission is to provide leadership in sustaining the economic, environmental, and social benefits of the South's forests.